mailcmd/bobot/DOCS.md

 # Bobot, a tool not suitable for lazy people

 With Bobot YOU are the smart one, YOU are the one who thinks, YOU are the one who solves problems, and YOU are the one who creates solutions.
-No dude, with Bobot there is not AIs, prompts,  visual interfaces designed for people who cannot type because their nail polish chips easily or faggy stuff like that, here YOU are the one who has to work.
+Yes dude!... with Bobot there is not AIs, no prompts, no visual interfaces designed for people who cannot type because their nail polish chips or faggy stuff like that, here YOU are the one who has to work.
 With Bobot YOU must type the instructions that says to the bot what to do.

 But it's not all that hard with Bobot because, through simple and fairly self-explanatory language,